-→ this is fulfilled by a Lidar validation performed at the ZX Lidars UK Remote Sensing Test Site near Pershore, UK, independently verified by DNV GL [4] - The Lidar mounted on the SWLB has successfully been validated against an IEC compliant onshore met mast → this is fulfilled by a Lidar validation performed at the ZX Lidars UK Remote Sensing Test Site near Pershore, UK, which was reviewed by DNV GL [5] - The suitability of Frøya test site, i.e. given comparativeness of wind conditions between locations of Reference Land Lidar (RLL) and SWLB - Setup of RLL in compliance with industry best practice → confirmed by installation report from DNV GL [3] - The wind speed data coverage and bin wise completeness according to the Roadmap [1] is achieved. - The wind speed and wind direction comparison results yielded according to relevant Roadmap KPIs and ACs meet at least the Roadmap Minimum Acceptance Criteria.
+→ this is fulfilled by a Lidar validation performed at the ZX Lidars UK Remote Sensing Test Site near Pershore, UK, independently verified by DNV GL [4] - The Lidar mounted on the SWLB has successfully been validated against an IEC compliant onshore met mast→ this is fulfilled by a Lidar validation performed at the ZX Lidars UK Remote Sensing Test Site near Pershore, UK, which was reviewed by DNV GL [5] - The suitability of Frøya test site, i.e. given comparativeness of wind conditions between locations of Reference Land Lidar (RLL) and SWLB - Setup of RLL in compliance with industry best practice → confirmed by installation report from DNV GL [3] - The wind speed data coverage and bin wise completeness according to the Roadmap [1] is achieved except one missing dataset in the 3.5 m/s bin at 250m. - The wind speed and wind direction comparison results yielded according to relevant Roadmap KPIs and ACs meet at least the Roadmap Minimum Acceptance Criteria.